sencerbulo/Merri-Language-Fantasy/Translating Help/README.md

     GameText.HelperText.DuckLang	[ "Play" ] 	= "Quackie"

+## Non-romanized Scripts

+If your language uses an original script, we will need to coordinate on that so I can add that functionality.

+If your language uses a script that is supported by Unicode, it will be fine, just write it in that script.
+However, I would like to have a *second* "translation" done with that language in a romanized format.

+For example, to support Japanese, I would like to have:

+* Hiragana, Katakana, and Kanji version (私の名前はレイチェルです)
+* Hiragana and Katakana only (わたし の なあえ は レイチェルです)
+* Romaji (Watashi no namae wa reicheru desu)

+This is for learning purposes.

 ## Don't know how to use GitHub?

 If you're not a programmer, or do not know how to use GitHub, that's OK.